 those in US), or for those in Canada a check

-drawn on a US bank, a postal Money Order in US
+drawn on a US bank, or a postal Money Order in US

 Brian Pease